 At GSI/SIS18 we plan to install a setup consisting of full-size CBM detector modules including the data readout chain up to the GreenIT cube to perform system tests with high-rate nucleus-nucleus collisions.
-These measurements will allow to optimize the performance of the detectors under experiment conditions and to test the free-streaming data transport including the online event selection on a high-performance computing cluster.
+These measurements will allow to optimize the performance of the detectors under experiment conditions and to test the freestreaming data transport including the online event selection on a high-performance computing cluster.
 The goal is to reduce the time for CBM commissioning at SIS100.
-The setup will be installed in 2017 and used in 2018 - 2021.
+The setup will be installed in 2017/2018.